The Ultimate (but concise) Adventure Elopement Planning Guide

 (based on your interest, personality, time of year and more)

 DISCLAIMER: The majority of the following locations are for commitment ceremonies only unless noted.
 This means you will need to be legally married before or after in your home country.
-The countries where you can legally get married in-coutnry without an on-ground requirement (period of time where you are required to reside before being allwoed to wed regardless of immigration or residency status) are marked by an asterisk*
+The countries where you can legally get married in-coutnry without an on-ground requirement (period of time where you are required to reside before being allowed to wed regardless of immigration or residency status) are marked by an asterisk*

 Best for: The couple that wants to get out of their comfort zone and try new things together.
 The mountaineer couple.
 The couple that wants a lot of bang for their buck.